 AIR FILTRATION AND VENTILATION

 High-Efficiency Particulate Air (HEPA) filters are essential for achieving the particulate control required by cleanroom classifications.
 In some cases, Ultra-Low Penetration Air (ULPA) filters are utilized for even greater filtration efficiency.
-Proper airflow design, such as unidirectional (laminar) airflow, minimizes the risk of cross-contamination.
+Proper airflow design, such as unidirectional (laminar) airflow, minimizes the risk of cross-contamination and maintains environmental integrity.

 ENVIRONMENTAL CONTROLS